Understanding the UK Renters’ Rights Bill: What Students Need to Know

 - Ending ‘No-Fault Evictions’ One of the most talked-about provisions of the bill is the abolition of Section 21 “no-fault” evictions.
 Currently, landlords can evict tenants without a reason, as long as they give two months’ notice.
 The Renters’ Rights Bill will make this practice illegal, offering renters more stability and protection.
 Now, landlords must provide valid reasons for eviction, such as rent arrears or breaches of the tenancy agreement.

 - Rent Control and Transparency The bill introduces measures aimed at controlling rent hikes, making sure increases are fair and transparent.
 Renters will no longer face sudden and excessive rent increases without clear justification.
 In addition, landlords will be required to notify tenants well in advance if a rent increase is on the way, giving tenants time to adjust or challenge the decision if needed.
+It can only be increase once a year to market value, with two months' notice, and can be challenged in a tribunal.

 - Stronger Standards for Rental Properties The bill will also set higher standards for the condition of rental properties.
 Landlords will be obligated to ensure their properties meet certain minimum standards of repair and safety, giving tenants more confidence in the quality of their homes.

-- Improved Tenant Rights in Disputes Another important feature of the bill is the introduction of a new single housing complaints process.
+- Improved Tenant Rights in Disputes.
+Another important feature of the bill is the introduction of a new single housing complaints process.
 This process aims to simplify the way tenants can challenge landlords over issues like repairs, maintenance, and disputes about deposits.
 The goal is to make it easier for tenants to access a fair resolution without fear of retaliation.

 How Will This Affect Renters and Landlords?